gobwas/gulp-sprite-generator/README.md

             filter: [
                 // this is a copy of built in filter of meta skip
-                // do not forget to set it up in your stylesheets function(image) {
+                // do not forget to set it up in your stylesheets using doc block /* */ function(image) {
                     return !image.meta.skip;
                 }